awsdocs/aws-net-developer-guide/doc_source/migration-v3.rst

 -----------------------------------------------

-The :classname:`Amazon.Runtime.AssumeRoleAWSCredentials` class was removed because it was in a core namespace but had a dependency on the |STSlong|.
-It has been obsolete in the SDK for some time, so it was removed.
+The :classname:`Amazon.Runtime.AssumeRoleAWSCredentials` class was removed because it was in a core namespace but had a dependency on the |STSlong|, and because it has been obsolete in the SDK for some time.
 Use the :classname:`Amazon.SecurityToken.AssumeRoleAWSCredentials` class instead.